josephsalmon/OrganizationFiles/README.md

 In section [draft-package](python/draft-package/)
 an example of a Python package to start a new project.
-If you are looking for more help on (scientific) Python I can only recommend my course with [B. Charlier](https://imag.umontpellier.fr/~charlier), see: https://github.com/bcharlier/HMMA238 .
+If you are looking for more help on (scientific) Python I can only recommend my course with [B. Charlier](https://imag.umontpellier.fr/~charlier) available at [https://josephsalmon.github.io/HAX712X/]().

-I also provide in [matpotlib](python/matplotlib/) a style file to use with matplotlib, for clean figures harmonization.
+I also provide in [matplotlib](python/matplotlib/) a style file to use with matplotlib, for clean figures harmonization.

 ## Reproducibility/Replicability